UTEP MBA - Since 1973

 Today, the UTEP Master of Business Administration (MBA) is internationally ranked and recognized for innovation and the success of its graduates.
-Established 1973, the UTEP MBA celebrates its 40th anniversary this academic year.
-What began as a small program forty years ago has grown to embrace a variety of formats tailored to meet the needs of full-time students and working professionals in the Paso del Norte region.
+What began as a small program in 1973 has grown to embrace a variety of formats tailored to meet the needs of full-time students and working professionals in the Paso del Norte region.

 From Accreditation to International Recognition

-During the 2012/2013 academic year, the UTEP MBA also received the following accolades:
+The UTEP MBA has also received the following accolades:

-- #10 ranking in “Best of the Best MBA Schools” by Professional Woman’s Magazine and Hispanic Journal
+- “Best of the Best MBA Schools” by Professional Woman’s Magazine, Hispanic Network Magazine and Black EOE Journal

 - Named the “Example of Excelencia” for graduate programs by Excelencia in Education, a Washington D.C. non-profit dedicated to identifying best practices in Latino/a educational attainment